-Each program track will prepare you to secure both license ratings required to be a licensed FAA mechanic.
+This program will prepare you to secure both ratings required to be a licensed Aviation Maintenance Technician (AMT).

 This rating will enable you to work on aircraft engines.